Montana Moves to Ban TikTok Entirely in the State

 While the White House mulls its decision on the app, some regions are already moving to broaden their own restrictions on the Chinese-owned platform, with Montana lawmakers passing legislation that would effectively outlaw TikTok completely in the state.

-Also worth noting that China-based groups are constantly seeking to use social media platforms as a means to push pro-China propaganda in the US.
-Google, for example, removed more than 50,000 accounts in 2022 alone, including thousands of YouTube channels, that had been created by Chinese influence operations.
+Also worth noting is that China-based groups are constantly seeking to use social media platforms as a means to push pro-China propaganda in the U.S. Google, for example, removed more than 50,000 accounts in 2022 alone, including thousands of YouTube channels, that had been created by Chinese influence operations.

 It just depends on how big a threat this poses, and for those outside of the intelligence community, we don’t really know, because we don’t see how that data can be used for such purpose.